Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 Requirements

 Requirements In this scenario, it is assumed that an SAP R/3 System with a configured SD order recording is available.
-SAP R/3 is the leading system and sets the framework.
-Conversely, this also means that a concrete result - the SAP SD order - is expected in the SAP world.
+SAP R/3 is the leading system and sets the framework conditions.
+Conversely, however, this also means that a concrete result - the SAP SD order - is expected in the SAP world.
 The sales order can be generated with SAP transactions using SAP-typical user interfaces (the SAPGUI).
-For the sales order, the orders would be recorded using transaction "VA01".
-If this is not the case, that is, if SAP is not yet able to implement the basic requirements using its own means, it is still too early for an integration scenario with Intrexx.
+For the sales order, this would be the order entry via transaction "VA01".
+If this is not the case, i.e. SAP is not yet in a position to implement the basic requirements with its own resources, it is still too early for an integration scenario with Intrexx.
 Here, the functional prerequisites in SAP (an SAP implementation project, SAP Customizing) need to be created first.
 This is not part of this documentation but standard to SAP Business.
-The business requirements for the SAP sales order can be formulated as follows for this example: The customer logs into the Intrexx portal.
+The technical requirements for the SAP sales order can be formulated as follows for this example: The customer logs into the Intrexx portal.
 They can record an order from the menu.
 There he compiles an order that is then sent to the SAP System.
-If this is successful, the order number needs to be send to the customer immediately after their submission.
-The order should be available in SAP R/3 as an SD sales order (transaction "VA01") without any manual intermediate steps.
+If successful, the customer must be informed of the order number immediately after sending.
+The order should be available in SAP R/3 as an SD sales order (transaction "VA01") without manual intermediate steps.
 Put simply, this example scenario expects that

 Process simulation in SAP

-As a fully configured SAP system is assumed here, it needs to be possible to record an SAP sales order as if it the customer will receive it via an alternative interface.
+Since a fully set up SAP system is assumed here, it must be possible to enter an SAP sales order as if it were received from a customer via an alternative interface.
 There, this should be simulated in SAP via SAP standard transactions.
-This is the transaction "VA01" for the SAP SD sales order.
+For the SAP SD sales order, this is transaction "VA01".

 Only identifying the most necessary entries for recording an order correctly has proven itself as wise.
 For the SAP SD sales order, this is the following information: